generalibm/generalibm.github.io/source/_posts/SetupVPNonAWS.md

 ##### Apple Devices

-Inside the “configs” folder, you’ll find a .mobileconfig file.
+Inside the **configs** folder, you’ll find a .mobileconfig file.
 On Mac, double-click that file to install the profile on your Mac.
 To install the profile on an iPhone or iPad, you can either Airdrop that same file from your Mac to your iOS device, email it to yourself, or upload it to cloud service like iCloud or Dropbox and open it from there.
 You’ll be asked to confirm the profile installation, and from then on, you’ll be connected to that VPN.
 You can disconnect by simply deleting the profile.

 ##### Android Devices

 On Android, you need to first install the strongSwan VPN Client app.
 Then, copy the P12 file inside the Configs folder over to your Android device and open it in strongSwan.
 Follow the directions from there to set it up.
 If you need help, this guide will walk you through each part.

 ##### Windows
-1. Head to the “configs” folder, then copy the PEM, P12, and PS1 files to your Windows machine.
+1. Head to the **configs** folder, then copy the PEM, P12, and PS1 files to your Windows machine.
 2. Double-click the PEM file to import it to the Trusted Root certificate store.
 3. Open the Powershell application, then navigate to the folder with the files you copied in step one a second ago.
 4. Type in, Set-ExecutionPolicy Unrestricted -Scope CurrentUser and press Enter.